-Goals: This is Mathematics Boot Camp.
+Goals: This is Mathematics Boot Camp, a continuation of MATH 446.
 The course is about both content - Real Analysis, the theoretical underpinnings of Calculus - and process - how one proves difficult results and presents difficult ideas to others.
 I will not be lecturing much if at all in this course.
 Instead, you will be presenting the examples, problems, theorems, and proofs at the board.
 Because of this, your attendance is mandatory.